 LatinX provides opportunity to meet others of Latin American background and who may share a common culture.
 We encourage unapologetic and accountable spaces in order to build our community on campus.
 We strive to nourish education around identity and lived experience.
 All are welcomed and encouraged to share space.

 Much like BSU, we hope to collaborate with and support other ethnic/ identity-based clubs on campus.

 LDSSA seeks to foster a community of friendship and support for all Westminster students by having fun activities every Wednesday and a whole variety of religious classes focused on Jesus Christ, during the week.

-PPHS is for students looking to apply to professional health programs, including medical, dental, pharmacy, PT, and others.
-Events vocus on providing advice and opportunities for students that will help put them one step closer to their career in health care.
+PPHS is for students looking to apply to professional health programs, includingmedical, dental, pharmacy, PT, and others.
+PPHS events focus on providing advice andopportunities for students that will help put them one step closer to their career in healthcare.

-It shall be the purpose of SNOW to provide a community for nursing students, brown bag lunch events with speakers on special topics in healthcare, mentoring opportunities for the transition into nursing school, community outreach and volunteer opportunities and increased communication between nursing students and the Westminster student body.
+It shall be the purpose of SNOW to provide a community for nursing students, brownbag lunch events with speakers on special topics in healthcare, mentoring opportunities for the transition into nursing school, community outreach and volunteer opportunities and increased communication between nursing students and the Westminster student body.
 Student Nurse of Westminster (SNOW) shall be dedicated to assisting nursing students and those who are interested in health or nursing to learn more about the community that surrounds nursing as a profession, a variety of health care topics, community engagement, as well as assist with an easier transition into the nursing program.